 - Berries will often last in the refrigerator up to over one week, if stored dry.

-I remember on my trip last summer with California Giant we learned about the different blueberry varieties, with each variety having its own unique flavor profile.
-So if you’ve ever wondered why one your blueberries taste a little different than the ones you purchased previously, that’s why!
+I remember on my trip with California Giant we learned about the different blueberry varieties, with each variety having its own unique flavor profile.
+So if you’ve ever wondered why one of your blueberries taste a little different than the ones you purchased previously, that’s why!

-But no matter what variety of blueberries you pick up, they’ll taste amazing in these homemade blueberry muffins!
+But no matter what variety of blueberries you pick up, they’ll taste amazing in this healthy blueberry muffin recipe!

-- whole grain flour – I used whole wheat pastry flour but you can also use whole wheat white flour.
-Or half all-purpose, half whole-wheat.
+- whole grain flour – I used whole wheat pastry flour but you can also use white whole wheat flour.
+Or half all-purpose with half whole-wheat flour.
 This recipe was also tested using oat flour; more on that below.

-- cinnamon – just a hint adds a touch of flavor in these muffins.
+- cinnamon – just a hint adds a touch of warm spice to these muffins.

-- oil – You can use avocado, light olive oil, or melted/cooled coconut oil.
+- oil – You can use avocado oil, light olive oil, or melted/cooled coconut oil.
 Oil provides moisture and keeps the muffins soft.
+If using coconut oil, make sure the rest of your ingredients are room temperature so the oil doesn’t solidify when mixing in.

-- eggs – using two large eggs will give the muffin texture the right structure
+- eggs – using two large eggs will give the muffin texture the right structure.
+Using flax eggs with this recipe will also likely work – let me know if you try!

 - vanilla extract – More flavor for baked goods!

-- blueberries – You can use fresh or frozen blueberries here.
+- blueberries – You can use fresh blueberries or frozen blueberries.
 Frozen may require a couple extra minutes of baking time.

-Making this blueberry muffins recipe from scratch is SO easy.
+Homemade muffins are so easy!
 As long as you follow the recipe and tips, you’ll have yourself delicious, fluffy healthy blueberry muffins in less than 30 minutes.

 Mix Dry Ingredients

-In a medium bowl whisk together the flour and quick oats with baking powder, soda and salt, then set aside.
+In a medium bowl whisk together the flour and quick oats with baking powder, baking soda and salt; set aside while you work on the wet ingredients.

 Mix Wet Ingredients

-Slowly add in half of the flour, gently stir a couple of times, then add the rest of the flour along with the blueberries and gently stir/fold in blueberries until no bits of batter remain.
+Slowly add in half of the flour mixture, gently stir a couple of times, then add the rest of the flour along with the blueberries and gently stir/fold in blueberries until no bits of batter remain.

 Fill 9 cups in muffin pan